PedroMagar/MISA-I/README.md

 	- 01 / LH: Will swap the lower register bank, making avaliable:  r7-r4 and r11-r8.
 	- 10 / HL: Will swap the higher register bank, making avaliable: r15-r12 and r3-r0.
 	- 11 / HH: Will swap both registers banks, making avaliable: r15-r12 and r11-r8.
+	> A CPU configuration without register bank (8 fixed registers) is under consideration, this could spare some transistor that could be crucial for a truly MOS 6502 competitor.
 - Two addresses architecture. **[Rd = Rd (op) Rs]**
 - Instructions that operate with two-registers will always assume Rd = RRR from instruction, while Rs is RRR+4 if function bit (F) is 0 or RRR+3 if function bit (F) is 1.
  > Rs address is still under consideration, could be RRR+4 and RRR+1|RRR-1.
 - Carry behavior: Instructions that could exceed registers capacity (ADD, SUB, SHF) will fill an internal bit (carry) that can not be read directly but can be used for flow control (branch) with appropriate instruction (BC).
 - Branch Behavior: Skip one instruction if false.
   > Behavior is still under review, maybe could skip two instructions (it would allow a SRB or SMEM instruction before jump), or maybe could utilize another register for address.
-- 4 Operations Mode:
-	- 00: Management - r11-r4 will hold the CPU configuration.
+- Up to 8 Operations Mode - The CPU will have 16 registers with the size specified on CPUID, the registers will be composed as follows:
+	- 000: Low 16 Low 8 bit mode - CPU will only use bits 7 to 0 of its registers and manipulate data in 8 bit.
+	- 001: Low 16 High 8 bit mode - CPU will only use bits 15 to 8 of its registers and manipulate data in 8 bit.
-	- 01: 8 bit Low mode - the CPU will use only the 8 less significant bits from its register to do operations.
+	- 010: High 16 Low 8 bit mode - CPU will only use bits 23 to 16 of its registers and manipulate data in 8 bit.
-	- 10: 8 bit High mode - the CPU will use only the 8 most significant bits from its register to do operations.
+	- 011: High 16 High 8 bit mode - CPU will only use bits 31 to 24 of its registers and manipulate data in 8 bit.
+	- 100: Low 16 bit mode - CPU will only use bits 15 to 0 of its registers and manipulate data in 16 bit.
+	- 101: High 16 bit mode - CPU will only use bits 31 to 16 of its registers and manipulate data in 16 bit.
-	- 11: 16 bit mode - the CPU will use the full register size and manipulate data in 16 bit.
+	- 110: Full 32 bit mode - the CPU will use the full register size and manipulate data in 32 bit.
+	- 111: Management - r11-r4 will hold the CPU configuration. (obrigatory)
+	> Only mode ```000``` and ```111``` are required.
 - Management:
 	- r11: Interruption Address.
 	- r10: Interruption timer (cycles).